Company Profile

 Frequently Asked Questions (FAQs)

-Industries generating emissions, wastewater, hazardous waste, or pollution commonly require periodic CTO renewal under SPCB regulations.
+Industries generating emissions, wastewater, hazardous waste, or pollution generally require CTE and CTO approvals.

 Form